-As a globally acting provider of mobile communication solutions, EC operates 90 local service organizations providing technical support and service management.
-Seven call centers worldwide receive a call volume of approximately 6 million per year as well an average of 400,000 emails and 70,000 written inquiries per year.
+As a globally acting provider of mobile communication solutions, Siemens operates 90 local service organisations providing technical support and service management.
+Seven call centres worldwide receive a call volume of approximately 6 million per year as well as average of 400,000 e-mails and 70,000 written inquiries per year.

-In the past, the local service organizations operated separately and were not connected.
-Although the complaint management process was partly supported by systems, the customer service contact was only conceived and optimized to answer complaints and service requests efficiently.
+In the past, the local service organisations operated separately and were not connected.
+Although the complaint management process was partly supported by systems, the customer service contact was only conceived and optimised to answer complaints and service requests efficiently.
 No analysis was made of the high volume of incoming calls, mails and written inquiries in order to pursue product enhancement and innovation.
 There was also no central aggregation of complaints in the customer care domain, or a connection to the global product development department.